j-/scrum-notes/README.md

 ## Scrum Artifacts

-* Scrum users must frequently inspect Scrum artifacts and progress toward a [Sprint Goal](#sprint-goal) to detect undesirable variances.
+* Scrum users must frequently inspect [Scrum Artifacts](#scrum-artifacts) and progress toward a [Sprint Goal](#sprint-goal) to detect undesirable variances.
 Their inspection should not be so frequent that inspection gets in the way of the work.
 Inspections are most beneficial when diligently performed by skilled inspectors at the point of work.

 ### Sprint Backlog